 I pay tribute to my right hon.
 Friend’s work as a Church Commissioner.
 She will be aware that the Prime Minister has recently appointed Lord Ahmad as her special envoy on freedom of religion or belief.
 In that role, he has the important job of ensuring that that is taken up as widely as possible.

-The Minister may be aware of case in Pakistan involving a young woman called Asia Bibi who, under blasphemy legislation, faces the possible fate of execution in that country this week.
+The Minister may be aware of a case in Pakistan involving a young woman called Asia Bibi who, under blasphemy legislation, faces the possible fate of execution in that country this week.
 What representations can the Minister make, as a matter of the utmost urgency, to try to ensure that common sense prevails in the Pakistani courts in that case?

 I assure the hon.
 Gentleman that I will immediately raise that case with my colleague Lord Ahmad and make sure that that representation is made forthwith.